Hot sauce: Heat

 The heat, or burning sensation, experienced when consuming hot sauce is caused by capsaicin and related capsaicinoids.
 The burning sensation is caused by the capsaicin activation of the TRPV1 heat and ligand-gated ion channel in peripheral neurons.
 The mechanism of action is then a chemical interaction with the neurological system.
 Although the "burning" sensation does not correspond to a real stimulus, repeated and prolonged use of hot spices may harm the peripheral heat-sensing neurons; this mechanism may explain why frequent spice users become less sensitive to both spices and heat.

 Foods containing capsaicin, like hot sauces, can have different effects on each individual.
 Those with stomach issues can experience worse symptoms than just the “burning” sensation.
 People with irritable bowel syndrome (IBS) can have gas, diarrhea, or stomach pains after ingesting hot sauces.

 The seemingly subjective perceived heat of hot sauces can be measured by the Scoville scale.
 The Scoville scale number indicates how many times something must be diluted with an equal volume of water until people can no longer feel any sensation from the capsaicin.
 The hottest hot sauce scientifically possible is one rated at 16 million Scoville units, which is pure capsaicin.
 An example of a hot sauce marketed as achieving this level of heat is Blair's 16 Million Reserve, marketed by Blair's Sauces and Snacks.
-By comparison, Tabasco sauce is rated between 2,500 and 5,000 Scoville units (batches vary) - with one of the mildest commercially available sauces, Cackalacky Classic Sauce Company's Spice Sauce, weighing in at less than 1000 Scoville units on the standard heat scale.
+By comparison, the original Tabasco sauce is rated between 2,500 and 5,000 Scoville units (batches vary) - with one of the mildest commercially available sauces, Cackalacky Classic Sauce Company's Spice Sauce, weighing in at less than 1000 Scoville units on the standard heat scale.